cnshnom/taskManager/README.md

 ## How to Install and Run the Project

-After clone the taskManager repositories, in terminal can run:
+After clone the taskManager repository, in terminal can run:
 ```
 rails server
 ```